 Harvick has clinched his spot in the playoff field for the 12th time by way of his career-best seven wins.
 He only needs to attempt to qualify for the remaining two regular-season races to make his playoff status official.

 While Harvick and the No. 4 team are locked into the playoff field by points and wins, gaining playoff points via stage wins and race wins is now their top priority through the next two races, starting this weekend at Darlington.

 KEVIN HARVICK, Driver of the No. 4 Busch Beer Ford Fusion:

 Your thoughts about heading back to Darlington for this special race weekend?

-“We had a little experience with that last year with Cale Yarborough.
+“We had a car inspired by Cale Yarborough’s a couple of years ago.
 We had him at the racetrack, driving around in the pace car and seeing some of the old-school guys who work on my racecar be as excited as they were, guys who don’t ever really get excited about anything.
 To see how excited some of those guys were when Cale came, we took a picture with the whole team at the car and, to have the whole paint scheme and everything to go with it, was really great.
 We do a lot of things with those guys now at the NASCAR Hall of Fame.
 To see those guys now at the racetrack signing autographs for the fans adds just a little bit to that event.
-To me, last year it was really neat to have Cale there, have him around and talk to him.
+To me, having Cale there was really neat, to have him around and talk to him.
 It’s something that means a lot because they’re a big part of the reason we’re here today.”